Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

-#10 – Sailboat or yacht volunteer
+11. Sailboat or yacht volunteer

 I once met a personal trainer who landed a job training a mega-rich yacht owner one-hour per day while sailing to remote tropical islands.
 Not a bad gig, eh?
 The kicker is, you’d be surprised how easy it is to land opportunities like this.

 Can you give a killer foot rub?
 Time to earn some money with those magic fingers.
 Getting certified as a masseuse can be quick, cheap, and lucrative.

-#12 – Holiday Work Visa (Australia/New Zealand)
+13. Holiday Work Visa (Australia/New Zealand)